 Examples include snoring, upper airway resistance syndrome, obstructive sleep apnea, and centeral sleep apnea.

 According to the CDC, a third of US adults report that they usually get less than 7 hours of sleep in a 24-hour period.
-Sleep disorders add to the national health care bill, as well as lost worker productivity, and accidents.

 Harvard Medical School has published that chronic sleep problems: